 - Identifying systems for re-tuning and the associated data requirements

-- Setting up trend logs and graphical representations
+- Setting up trend logs and graphical plots

-- Interpreting graphical representations to diagnose common system operating faults
+- Learning how to interpret graphical representations to diagnose common system operating faults

 - Planning for a long-term building operations improvement process